-- You are a member of a sponsoring organisation.
+- You are sponsored by a sponsoring organisation.
 The team leaders are invited before the start of the contest, and are provided with training and support.

 - You are invited to co-lead during the contest because the leader values your talents.
 As a co-leader you are given access to all of the same materials and support as the leaders.

-Those who began the contest as a team leader are eligible for the Champion Global Leader Award.
-Those who stepped up to lead the team through invitation or necessity are eligible for the Champion Global Peer-Leader Award and NZ$1,000 prize money.
+Those who began the contest as a team leader are eligible for the Windeaters Champion Global Leader Award.
+Those who stepped up to lead the team through invitation or necessity are eligible for the University of Otago Champion Global Peer-Leader Award and NZ$1,000 prize money.